rdYards/Echo-Network/README.md

  - Based off of forgotten magic restored by IC robot, Copper-333.
 Restored as he remade his home.
  - A few tinkering moments here, reapply the logic already used for the echo book.
  - Divine intervention
+ - Servers and display monitors, that are wirelessly linked to Copper-333 processing system, so its all connected to Copper-333

 # How to install:
 1. Either download a zip (remember to uncompress it) or use git clone through a terminal